Skip to main content

 If you made a MinuteClinic Virtual Care® appointment:

 To join your virtual visit, use the link in the email or text message we sent you to confirm your appointment.
 Please join 15 minutes before your scheduled visit time.
-You will need your date of birth and zip code to join the visit.
+You will need your date of birth, email address and phone number to join the visit.

 3. When it's time for your appointment, a provider will call your name.